Bent Høie

 Bent Høie (born 4 May 1971) is a Norwegian politician from the Conservative Party who has served as county governor of Rogaland since 2021.
 He previously served as Minister of Health and Care Services from 2013 to 2021, and as a member of the Storting from Rogaland from 2000 to 2021.

 Early life and education

-Høie was born in Randaberg.
+Høie was born in Randaberg Municipality.
 He studied law at University of Bergen in 1991 and also attended the Norwegian School of Hotel Management from 1991 to 1993.

 Political career

-Høie represented his party in Stavanger Municipal Council and Rogaland County Council.
+Høie represented his party on the municipal council of Stavanger Municipality and also on the Rogaland County Council.
 He was elected deputy representative for Rogaland in the Storting in 1997, and succeeded Jan Johnsen as permanent representative following his death on 8 April 2000.
 Høie was elected for his first term in his own right in 2001.
 He was re-elected four times since.

 He didn't seek re-election for the 2021 election.